Top 7 Places To Visit In Hanoi

 2. National Museum of Vietnamese History

-The National Museum of Vietnamese History is home to many artifacts reflecting the culture and the developing history of the country and people in Vietnam.
-The museum dates back to 1925 when it was built.
+The National Museum of Vietnamese History is home to many artifacts reflecting the country's culture and developing history and people in Vietnam.
+The museum dates back to 1925, when it was built.

 Used as a school during the French colonial period in Vietnam, the building is an elegant mix of Chinese and French design and it is intricately decorated.
 Pieces range from the ancient to the fairly modern.
 Be sure to look out for the bronze pieces that date back to the 3rd century BC and are part of the Dong Son culture.

-You’ll also find a number of Hindu statues from the Champa and Khmer kingdoms as well as galleries of ornate Vietnamese jewelry.
+You’ll also find a number of Hindu statues from the Champa and Khmer kingdoms and galleries of ornate Vietnamese jewelry.
 You can also tour the galleries dedicated to the French colonial period and the Vietnam War.